-The Sheerness Mine is owned by PMRULC and operated under the EUB Mine permit No. C 99-6B, which covers an area of approximately 7,000 ha.
+The Sheerness Mine is operated under the Alberta Energy Regulator (AER) Mine permit No. C 99-6B.
 The Sheerness Mine permit has no expiry date.

-The EPEA approval no. 11876-04-00, as amended, regulates the development, operation and reclamation of the mine and any disturbances directly related to the Sheerness Mine.
+The Alberta Environmental Protection and Enhancement Act (EPEA) Approval No. 11876-04-00 regulates the development, operation and reclamation of the mine and any disturbances directly related to the Sheerness Mine.
 The approval expires on April 22, 2025.
 All operating licenses and approvals are granted with the capability to renew every five to ten years upon reapplication.